-2022-2023 Not Responsible Responsible TOTAL
+2018-2019 Not Responsible Responsible TOTAL

-Alcohol violation 28 111 139
+Alcohol violation 113 92 205

-Controlled substance violation 19 42 61
+Controlled substance violation 22 35 57

-2023-2024 Not Responsible Responsible TOTAL
+2019-2020 Not Responsible Responsible TOTAL

-2023-2024 Alcohol violation Responsible 76 TOTAL 107
+Alcohol violation 84 96 180

-Sanction Enforcement Consistency 2022-2023
+Sanction Enforcement Consistency

-Student Conduct reviews and publishes a summary of student conduct violations and a sanction summary each academic year for AOD.
+Student Conduct reviews and publishes a summary of student conduct violations and a sanction summary each academic year.
 This annual review ensures the university enforces the disciplinary sanctions for violating standards of conduct consistently from year to year.
+Additionally, the university includes alcohol and drug violations as part of the university's annual security and fire safety report.